 - ABOUT AFCA

 The Association of Filipino Canadian Accountants (AFCA) is a non-profit organization of Filipino accounting professionals based in Toronto with about 1,000 members.
-AFCA is affiliated with the National Council of Philippine American Canadian Accountants (NCPACA) and the Philippine Institute of Certified Public Accountants (PICPA).
+The AFCA is affiliated with the National Council of Philippine American Canadian Accountants (NCPACA) and the Philippine Institute of Certified Public Accountants (PICPA).

-Our membership includes designated professional accountants with various accounting bodies in Canada, United States and the Philippines and are working in various capacities from bookkeepers, professional staffs, accountants (CFOs, controllers, accounting managers, etc.), public practitioners, and government auditors/accountants to business owners and corporate executives.
+Our membership includes designated professional accountants with various accounting bodies in Canada, United States and the Philippines and is working in various capacities from bookkeepers, professional staffs, accountants (CFOs, controllers, accounting managers, etc.), public practitioners, and government auditors/accountants to business owners and corporate executives.

 “AFCA…Expanding Horizons, Reaching Greater Heights”

 In its 42nd year, the AFCA will open up the range of interest that can be anticipated for a more successful operation, and will focus on broadening minds to new activities and ideas, but will ensure the mission and values the organization is founded on are never compromised.

 The continuous professional development of its members will always be the main concern as well as of being service to the community.
 The need to work collaboratively and to represent collective interest is more important than ever.
 That AFCA advances as a professional organization and serves as an inspiration will always be cherished.